dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/partitioning.md

 In this example:

-1. We have a `daily_sales_data` asset partitioned by day, which will be executed daily.
+- We have a `daily_sales_data` asset partitioned by day, which will be executed daily.
-2. The `weekly_sales_summary` asset depends on the `daily_sales_data` asset, which will be executed weekly.
+- The `weekly_sales_summary` asset depends on the `daily_sales_data` asset, which will be executed weekly.

-3. To define the dependency, we use `AssetDep` with `TimeWindowPartitionMapping`.
-Dagster automatically infers the mapping between weekly and daily partitions using this API.
-For example, it knows that the "2024-08-25" weekly partition depends on daily partitions from "2024-08-25" to "2024-08-31".
+  - In this asset, the weekly partition depends on all its parent partitions (all seven days of the week).
+We use `context.asset_partition_key_range_for_input("daily_sales_data")` to get a range of partition keys, which includes the start and end of the week.

-4. To automate the execution of these assets, we use `AutomationCondition.eager()`.
-This ensures `weekly_sales_summary` runs weekly after all seven daily partitions of `daily_sales_data` are up-to-date.
-Declarative Automation is a powerful feature in Dagster that allows you to declaratively define when assets should be executed, without having to write custom scheduling logic.
+- To automate the execution of these assets:

+  - First, we specify `automation_condition=AutomationCondition.eager()` to the `weekly_sales_summary` asset.
+This ensures it runs weekly after all seven daily partitions of `daily_sales_data` are up-to-date.
+  - Second, we specify `automation_condition=AutomationCondition.cron(cron_schedule="0 1 * * *")` to the `daily_sales_data` asset.
+This ensures it runs daily.

+Note: In [a simpler example](#define-time-partitioned-assets) above, we manually set up a daily schedule for asset execution.
+For more complex dependency logic, it's recommended to use automation conditions instead of schedules.
+Automation conditions specify when an asset should run, which allows you to define execution criteria without custom scheduling logic.
 For more details, see [Declarative Automation](/concepts/automation/declarative-automation).

 ### Dependencies between time-based partitions and un-partitioned assets